kaihendry/dabase.com/content/blog/ZV-1.md

 description: Upgraded from a G7X mk3 to the Sony ZV-1 for my Youtubing ambitions
 ---

+**tl;dr if you are an image quality nazi, consider this.
+If you value convenience, get an iPhone 12**

 From Cathay Photo on the 14th of July 2020 I upgraded from my [Canon G7X mkiii](https://sg.carousell.com/p/canon-g7x-mark-iii-%E2%80%94-can-be-used-as-a-high-quality-webcam-1014586590/)

 1. Sony ZV-1 SGD999